Skip to content

 “Very slow to load into the browser.”
 (Review on GetApp)

-• Incompatible browser (must use Chrome, Microsoft Edge, Safari, or Mozilla Firefox)
+• Check your browser — Google specifies you must use Chrome, Microsoft Edge, Safari, or Mozilla Firefox while using Voice.

-You can also try a reboot if you experience Google Voice not working on your browser, or double check Google Voice’s system and browser requirements.
-However, if none of these are at fault and slow loading is a consistent issue, there’s unfortunately not much that can be done on your part.
+You can also try a reboot if Google Voice isn’t working on your browser or double-check Google Voice’s system and browser requirements.
+However, if none of these help and slow loading remains a consistent issue, there’s not much you can do.

 7. Google Voice number disappeared

 For business owners, the risk of losing a phone number is never ideal, even if it’s easily avoidable.
-This issue is pretty much unheard of with most legitimate paid internet phone services.
+This issue is specific to Google Voice and doesn’t happen with our VoIP phone providers.

 8. Can’t port phone number

-Google Voice states that it’s able to port phone numbers, but users may actually run into a number of porting issues on the platform.
-For example, Voice does not support porting for Canadian or toll-free numbers.
-And you’ll get stuck if you don’t pay a $20 porting fee per number.
+Google Voice states that it’s able to port phone numbers, but users may run into a number of porting issues on the platform.
+For example, Voice does not support porting toll-free numbers to Google Voice.
+And if you decide to port a number to Google Voice, you’ll get stuck if you don’t pay a $20 porting fee per number.
 The process doesn’t make it easy either, as users report:

 Porting a number is super hard, there is zero customer support.”
 (Review from G2)